 Depending on where you live, you need a license to perform home improvement tasks that require a permit.

 Hire a pro for error-free work.
-Without the right skills and tools, you are likely to make mistakes if you DIY.
+Without the right skills and tools, you will likely to make mistakes if you DIY.

-If you are looking for a reliable and affordable garage finishing service provider, you can use this FREE tool.
+You can use this FREE tool if you are looking for a reliable and affordable garage finishing service provider.

 Homegardenguides.com is a free-to-use tool that connects homeowners to garage finishing service providers.